-Insecure direct object references (IDOR) are a type of access control vulnerability that arises when an application uses user-supplied input to access objects directly.
-The term IDOR was popularized by its appearance in the OWASP 2007 Top Ten.
+Insecure direct object references (IDOR) are access control vulnerabilities that arise when an application uses user-supplied input to access objects directly.
+IDOR was popularized by its appearance in the OWASP 2007 Top Ten.
 However, it is just one example of many access control implementation mistakes that can lead to access controls being circumvented.
-IDOR vulnerabilities are most commonly associated with horizontal privilege escalation, but they can also arise in relation to vertical privilege escalation.
+IDOR vulnerabilities are most commonly associated with horizontal privilege escalation but can also arise in relation to vertical privilege escalation.
 (PortSwigger)

 Insecure Direct Object References on Grafana v8.3.3

 In Grafana 8.3.3, an Editor role user can see another team's details via Insecure Direct Object Reference, as demonstrated by the /API/teams/1 URI

 3. Create a user with an "editor" role.

 4. Login with the new user you created with the "editor" role in the previous step.